Malizma333/line-rider-command-editor-userscript/README.md

   - The dropdown includes as many riders as there are in the loaded track file
 - Time Remap triggers have a time scale property that the render engine runs at
   - The time scale ranges from **0.01** to **10**

+### Using the skin editor tab
+- Select a color using the color picker from the toolbar
+- The color's transparency can be changed using the slider
+- The currently selected rider can be changed using the dropdown
+- Click anywhere on bosh's texture to change it's color
+- The color of bosh's outline can be changed by clicking the circle next to the "Outline:" label